Table of Contents

 - Relevant Practices & Tools

 A recent HR expert's comment to a Wowledge LinkedIn post about “reverse engineering” business goals to HR priorities throughout his career was striking and inspired this post.
 Years of experience helping organizations align HR goals with business objectives came back to mind, along with a reminder of the lack of understanding—even among leading organizations—on how to accomplish this critical task.
-The challenges organizations of all sizes and scales continue to exist and limit the potential impact of their myriad efforts to support business direction.
+The challenges that organizations of all sizes and scales continue to face limit the potential impact of their myriad efforts to support business direction.
 But how common is it as an issue?

 The disconnect between aligning HR goals and business objectives is real

-Furthermore, LinkedIn found that only 9% of companies understand which talent dimensions drive organizational performance, meaning that the programs and policies they designed have an uncertain basis and linkage to achieving corporate objectives.
+Furthermore, LinkedIn found that only 9% of companies understand which talent dimensions drive organizational performance, meaning that the programs and policies they designed have an uncertain basis and a weak link to achieving corporate objectives.
 Interestingly, the alignment between HR strategy and business goals has ranked near the bottom of HR priorities, most recently by HR leaders.
 This points to a lack of understanding of the value of business-aligned HR goals in establishing and maintaining the function’s importance and relevance to the company.

 And yet... the impact of HR goal alignment is clear